 Students who are found to have plagiarised will be given feedback and will be asked to resubmit their work.

+Cheating is seeking to obtain an unfair advantage in the assessment of any piece of work, and Collusion is an unauthorised collaboration between students.

-Any , if behaviour continue in the course students will be contacted by Student Services team or the Training Delivery manager Students must submit their own work and acknowledge the source of your research.
+Any of the behaviours above are unacceptable and will not be tolerated, if behaviour continue in the course students will be contacted by Student Services team or the Training Delivery manager.
+Students must submit their own work and acknowledge the source of your research.

-ARC Training takes a zero tolerance approach to any bullying or harassment.

-26. Work, Health and Safety
+Work, Health and Safety

 ARC Training is committed to promoting a safe and healthy work and study environment and recognises its obligation under the Work Health and Safety Act 2011 (NSW), the Work Health and Safety Act 2011 (Commonwealth) and other relevant legislation.
 Students have a “Duty of Care” and are required to:

-share the responsibility for safety and health in the training facility
+Share the responsibility for safety and health in the training facility

-take reasonable care at all times of themselves and others
+Take reasonable care at all times of themselves and others

-co-operate with ARC training staff
+Co-operate with ARC training staff

-report any accidents, incidents or hazards to ARC training staff
+Report any accidents, incidents or hazards to ARC training staff

-Personal Protective Equipment
+Personal Protective Equipment (PPE)

-during the course of your training, assessment or work placementStudents must check that the personal personal protective clothing and equipment fits and wear it when instructed to do so in designated training or work areas.
-There are mandatory safety regulations in some areas.
-Students must wear appropriate footwear suitable to the area of study or work at the ARC Training facility or whilst completing a work placement.
-Any student failing to comply will be refused entry to the training facility or work area.
+You will be advised in advance if you are required to wear PPE during the course of your training, assessment or work placement.

+If required, you must check that the personal protective clothing and equipment fits and wear it as instructed, in the designated training or work areas, including at work placement sites.
+It is important to note that there are mandatory safety regulations in some areas.

+You must always wear appropriate, suitable footwear to the area of study or work, or whilst completing a work placement.
+Any student failing to comply will be refused entry to the training facility, work area or work placement.
-Computer and Technology Policy

-When utilising ARC equipment, computers or other technology, students must ensure they follow the instructions of the trainer or staff member.
-Students are not permitted to download, delete, copy or move files from the computer system unless directed by a trainer/staff member.
-It is unacceptable to either; view any websites that may be discriminatory and/or contain offensive or pornographic material; or download any material from offensive websites.

-Cheating and Plagiarism

-Plagiarism is to present someone else’s work or ideas as your own, without their consent.
-When participating in training and assessment, students must submit their own work.
-If it is not your own work or you have copied or obtained it from other sources, you must acknowledge the source of your research.
-Plagiarism is a form of cheating and is unacceptable behaviour.

-No Smoking Policy
+No-Smoking Policy

 Smoking is not permitted inside any ARC Training Facility, Training Room or office area.
-Students wishing to smoke must do so outside.
-Please follow the instructions of the Trainer or staff for the location of the designated smoking area.
+Students wishing to smoke must do so outside in designated smoking area/s.
+Please follow the instructions of the Trainer & Assessor or staff member for the location of the designated area/s.

 Drug and Alcohol Policy

 The health, safety and well-being of all staff, students and guests is important to ARC and we are committed to protecting the work and study environment.
-Alcohol and drug abuse pose a significant threat to others and ARC Training will not tolerate any drugs or alcohol being on our premises during the delivery of training or when students are attending a work placement.
+Alcohol and drug abuse pose a significant threat to others and ARC Training will not tolerate the possession or use of any drugs, unauthorised substances or alcohol on our premises during the delivery of training or when students are attending a work placement.